baobei347/dataset_persuasion_strategies_weibo_misinformation/README.md

 # Persuasion Strategies of social media Misinformation (PSM)

+This dataset containing 22,621 misinformation-containing microblogs and annotated with persuasion strategies, topic, and expected actions.
 If you want to use this dataset, please cite the following paper:

 Chen, S., Xiao, L., & Mao, J. (2021).
 Persuasion strategies of misinformation-containing posts in the social media.
 Information Processing & Management, 58(5), 102665.